syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 * The box itself contains the middle 50% of the data.
 The upper edge (hinge) of the box indicates the 75th percentile of the data set and the lower hinge indicates the 25th percentile.
 The range of the middle two quartiles is known as the inter-quartile range.
 * The line in the box indicates the median value of the data.
 * Box and Whisker chart has two modes, Normal mode and Percentile mode.
-* In Normal Mode, if the median line within the box is not equi-distant from the hinges, then the data is skewed.
+* In Normal Mode, if the median line within the box is not equidistant from the hinges, then the data is skewed.
 The ends of the vertical lines or "whiskers" indicate the minimum and maximum data values, unless outliers are present, in which case the whiskers extend to a maximum of 1.5 times the inter-quartile range.
 * In Percentile Mode: [Set Series1.ConfigItems.BoxAndWhiskerItem.PercentileMode property to _true_], the ends of the vertical lines or "whiskers" will be decided by the Series1.ConfigItems.BoxAndWhiskerItem.Percentile property value.
 For example, if the 'Percentile' value is 0.15, then the minimum value will be the 15th percentile of the overall data set and the maximum value will be 85th percentile of the overall data set.